m-paternostro/shelltools/README.md

 ## path.sh

-* Adds all shell tools to the path.
+* Adds the shell tools to the path.
-* Tested Environments
+* Tested Environments:
   * Mac (Big Sur and Monterey)
   * [Arch Linux](https://archlinux.org)
-* Instructions
+* Instructions:
   * Direct invocation to change the path of the current shell.

     ```bash